-\ (Rp/ Cap/month)
+^{ (}Rp/ Cap/month)

-\\ Visited at preparation - June 2013
+^{} Visited at preparation - June 2013

-59. When a Mentawai dies, his possession is divided among his children, but if he/she did not have children, distributed among his sibling.
+59. When a Mentawai dies, his possessions are divided among his children, but if he/she did not have children, they are distributed among his siblings.
 A woman who marries and brings her children from a previous marriage will not have the privilege of her children from the first marriage as heirs.
 Should a couple's parents and the rest of the community support their decision to marry, then the marriage is recognized.
 When a couple reach their 40s, the husband usually builds a new house to upgrade his status in society.
-With his new status he is obliged to oversee traditional activities in the village, rituals called "Punen".
+With his new status, he is obliged to oversee traditional activities in the village, rituals called "Punen".
 His new house is considered complete with the display of charms, relics, and other family heirs.
-In Mentawai word this new status of a family is called Lalep", which is when the community bestows a higher order of respect on the family.
+In Mentawai, this new family status is called Lalep", which is when the community bestows a higher order of respect on the family.
 With the advent of Christianity, the meanings of "Punen" became "holiday".
 Rituals that initiate children 12-15 years old are still observed in Siberut for them to become full members of the uma.
 The ritual commences with a feast and skin tattooing.